boyleo/foot-work-documents/README.md

 ## Descriptions
 Welcome to the **Foot-Work** Blender Addon documentation.
 Foot-Work is a set of tools that can help Blender animators work with locomotion

-The tools consist of 6 modules
+The tools consist of 7 modules

  - **Stride** - Adjust stride distance in a cycle
  - **Offset** - Move character to next location maintaining anchor foot position
  - **Turn** - Add pivot point at the feet to turn the character
  - **Ground** - Snap character to ground object
  - **Root Motion** - Convert between in-place cycle and root motion cycle
+ - **Path Finding** - Create curve path to target location avoiding obstacles in the process
  - **Curve** - Let your character travel along curve without foot slide

 While sharing some properties, each tool works independently.